 For an overview, we checked with a top solar hydrogen expert, Christian Sattler, who holds 18 patents and has authored 158 peer-reviewed papers.
 Sattler sums international research in: Concentrated Solar Radiation: More than just a power source.
 He heads the Department of Solar Chemical Engineering at the Institute of Solar Research at Deutsches Zentrum für Luft- und Raumfahrt, the German Aerospace Center (DLR).

-SK: What is the advantage of solar reactors over solar electrolysis?
+What is the advantage of solar thermochemistry over solar electrolysis?

 CS: Our colleagues have calculated that probably the most efficient way to produce solar hydrogen leverages solar heat for a thermochemical reaction.
 There are overall efficiency advantages.
 When electrolysis is powered by solar photovoltaic an efficiency of only 12 percent to 14 percent is reported.